mddazure/azure-vwan-security-microhack/README.md

 ![image](images/attach-nva-untrust-udr.png)

-Return traffic from the OPNsense firewall must be directed back to the CSR1000v's untrusted interface.
+Return traffic from the OPNsense firewall must be directed back to the Catalyst 8000v's untrusted interface.
 Another UDR to achieve this is pre-provisioned in the `vwan-security-microhack-spoke-rg` Resource Group, but still needs to be attched to the OPNsense trusted subnet.

 Navigate to `nva-vnet`, click subnets and select `opnsense-trust-subnet`.
 Under Route table select `opnsense-trust-udr`.

 #### Spoke VNETs
-With the Internet Routing Policy now disabled, the Hub no longer programs the default route in the Spoke VNETs - even though it learns a default route via BGP from the CSR1000v NVA in nva-vnet.
+With the Internet Routing Policy now disabled, the Hub no longer programs the default route in the Spoke VNETs - even though it learns a default route via BGP from the Catalyst 8000v NVA in nva-vnet.

 :point_right: Routing Intent is still enabled for private traffic, as we want spoke-to-spoke traffic secured dy Azure Firewall in both Hubs.
 The Default route table is therefore controlled by RI, and will not allow adding a default route manually.